nwn/rfcs/text/0000-array-fill-syntax.md

 - What parts of the design do you expect to resolve through the implementation of this feature before stabilization?
 - What related issues do you consider out of scope for this RFC that could be addressed in the future independently of the solution that comes out of this RFC?

+- Should we warn/err when a fill expression would expand to 0 entries?
+Clippy?
+- Should this allow `!Copy` types if the expression does not expand to more than one entry?
+This aligns with the `[vec![]; 1]` syntax.

 # Future possibilities
 [future-possibilities]: #future-possibilities